guiYMOUR/mindustry-Extra-Utilities-mod/README.md

 - English | [中文](README_cn.md)

-- This mod does not affect the game balance, and enrich the content of the game, making the original game easier
+- The original intention of this mod was to avoid disrupting the game balance.
+However, since useful buildings inevitably disrupt the balance, we can only maintain a dynamic game balance...

 - QQ Group①：613420467, the password is included in the mod description